BIRTH ANNOUNCEMENTS:

 1982 Armando Galarraga

-Famously lost a perfect game to a blown call at first base on the 27th batter, then got the next out to complete the no-hitter.
+Famously lost a perfect game to a blown call at first base on the 27th batter, then got the next out to complete the one-hitter.
 His handling of the incident – a call that gets overturned had replay existed then – showed a professionalism and humility that earned a lot of respect from many people.

 1991 Matt Duffy